``Where the

 Spanish cultures go to bed on this night in anticipation of a visit

 from the Three Kings (the Magi, or Wise Men).
-They get snacks for the
+They prepare snacks for

-Kings' camels (hay or grass) which some leave in boxes underneath their
+Kings' camels (hay or grass), which some leave in boxes underneath

 La Befana, an old woman who was invited by the Magi to accompany them